Effect-TS/effect/packages/platform/README.md

 ### Multipart requests

-If you need to handle file uploads, you can use the `HttpApiSchema.Multipart` api to flag a `HttpApiSchema` payload schema as a multipart request.
+If you need to handle file uploads, you can use the `HttpApiSchema.Multipart` api to flag a `HttpApiEnen` payload schema as a multipart request.

 You can then use the schemas from the `Multipart` module to define the expected shape of the multipart request.